 ‘I’d noticed soon after starting the job that whenever I got angry at the same things as everyone else, they all seemed happy … There was a strange sense of solidarity as everyone seemed pleased that I was angry too.’ ~ CONVENIENCE STORE WOMAN

-NB: A story for outsiders and free-thinkers.
+Convenience Store Woman is story for outsiders and free-thinkers.
 Subtly profound, as one writer put it.
 A reminder how the world thrives on conformity, and that being different is a currency that pays dividends much later, if at all.
 A reminder (and this is Yours Truly going on a tangent) that the pervading norms are based on the teachings and/or legacy of past dissidents — individuals deemed agitators or outsiders, at best, if not public enemies of some kind at the time they operated.

 Note: I know that the above may come across as an endorsement of populism, Trumpism etc. Not so!
 On the contrary, it’s an endorsement of free thinking, a reminder that Jesus Christ was a terrorist by yesterday’s standards, and so was Socrates.
 So was Joan of Arc.
 So were the Founding Fathers of the USA — but …